Thomasorus/Ronbun/README.md

 The goal is to create a simple html generator entirely driven by my needs, thus why it doesn't use markdown, why there's a single content file, why navigation is simplified.

+## License

+Ronbun 論文 is a free to use by individuals and organizations that do not operate by capitalist principles.
+For more information see the [license](LICENSE.md) file.

 ## Requirements

 Ronbun requires is developed and built on a linux machine, it requires: